pythian/opsviz/readme.md

   - Statsd

 ### Setup
-1. Upload an SSL Certificate to AWS for elb [Instructions](http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/US_UpdatingLoadBalancerSSL.html)
+1. Upload an SSL Certificate to AWS for the RabbitMQ ELB - and note the generated ARN [Instructions](http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/ssl-server-cert.html#upload-cert)
 2. Create a new cloud formation stack on the [Cloud Formation Dashboard](https://console.aws.amazon.com/cloudformation/home) [image](screenshots/create_stack.png)
 3. Choose "Upload a template to Amazon S3" on upload cloudformation.json
 4. See Cloudformation Paramaters section on specifics for paramaters [image](screenshots/cloudformation_parameters.png)